myrkytyn/myrkytyn/README.md

 ## About me :technologist:
 I'm a software engineer with deep knowledge of infrastructure.
 I believe that DevOps is a mindset we all should follow, not a job title.

-I participate in open-source projects and live by the philosophy of "everything as code."
+I participate in open-source projects and live by the philosophy of "everything as code".
 I approach business needs with product thinking and automate wherever possible to eliminate routine tasks.

 I have a homelab built with Mikrotik network devices and mini PCs.
-There I continuously hone my skills by hosting pet projects, smarthome tools, and automations.
+There, I continuously hone my skills by hosting pet projects, smarthome tools, and automations.

 I'm currently working as a DevOps engineer at [VITech](https://vitechteam.com/vacancies).